-The graph below reflects the percentage of Wisconsin Ho-Chunk Tribal members by age who had received their COVID-19 series complete dose by the HCN DOH.
+The graph below reflects the percentage of Wisconsin Ho-Chunk Tribal members by age who had received their COVID-19 Omircron booster by the HCN DOH.

-Elders (60+ years) had the highest percentage of Ho-Chunk members with a COVID-19 series complete dose.
-Youth (5-11 years) had only become eligible for the COVID-19 vaccine in November 2021.
+Elders (60+ years) had the highest percentage of WI Ho-Chunk members with a COVID-19 Omicron booster.
+At the time, you needed to have your series complete before receiving the booster dose.